 Sasan UMPP along with the coal mine would on completion become the largest integrated coal-cum-power plant in the country.
 The scale of the project can be better appreciated from the fact the project and coal mine together involve almost 10,000 acres of land of which almost 7,000 acres would be coal mines.

 The project was awarded to the company through international competitive bidding process and transferred to the company in August 2007.
-Given the scale of the project and the clearances for land, environment, water, forest etc required to be undertaken by the Government, many of these approvals have been obtained after the project transfer.
+Clearances for land, environment, water, forest etc by the Government were envisaged to be provided, however many of these approvals have been obtained after the project transfer.
 Most of these activities have now been completed.
 The completion of these activities for a project of this magnitude would rank as the fastest when compared to a power and coal mine project of a comparable scale.

-The project achieved financial closure in April 2009..
-The lenders for the project are a consortium of 21 banks/Financial Institutions led by State Bank of India, the country's largest bank.
+The project achieved financial closure in April 2009.
+The lenders for the project are a consortium of banks/Financial Institutions led by State Bank of India, the country's largest bank.
 The lending has been done on a project finance basis and with an estimated project cost of over Rs.
-27,000 crores (US$ 4.2 billion) with a debt-equity ratio of 70:30, this making it the largest debt on project finance basis across industries in India
+27,000 crores (US$ 4.2 billion) with a debt-equity ratio of 70:30, this making it the largest debt on project finance basis across industries in India.

 What is even more commendable is that Sasan was the first ever integrated-power cum coal mine project.
 Also, the economic environment when the financial closure was achieved was particularly challenging considering that the world was just about starting to recover from the global financial crisis.
 It is therefore not surprising that the financial closure for Sasan was awarded Euromoney’s best project financing deal of the year.

-Project currently has 2640 MW (gross) capacity operational.
-First unit of 660 MW was commissioned in March 2013, second unit was commissioned in January 2014, third unit in April 2014 and fourth unit in May 2014.
-5th Unit is synchronized with grid and commissioning to be declared shortly.
-6th and last unit is in advanced stage of commissioning and expected to be commissioned in the next couple of months
+All units of the Project with aggregate capacity of 3,960 MW (gross) are operational.
+First unit of 660 MW was commissioned in March 2013, second unit was commissioned in January 2014, third unit in April 2014, and fourth unit in May 2014 and fifth unit in Dec 2014.
+Sixth is expected to be commissioned shortly within March 2015.